teamapp-ai/teamapp-ai.github.io/repeating-tasks.md

   block: feature-1
   media_alignment: Left
   content: |-
-    #team is the world's first task app designed around a team-shared user experience, what encourages teamwork and is faster for teams.
+    #team is the world's first task app designed around a team-shared user experience, which encourages teamwork and is faster for teams.

     Each team can see a live burndown chart of tasks completed versus remaining and time.
 Teams can compare their performance with other teams you nominate.
 For example, I want this team to see their performance relative to all teams in Chicago.

+    Team Leaders can easily see the exact status of performance and what needs a focus as they take over a shift.
   headline: "<strong>team app - unique design that encourages teamwork</strong>"
   media:
     image: "/uploads/3.png"